chebread/memere/README.md

 # memere
 This can create your own funny memes.

+## Demo
+Yet this project is demo.
+(One day this project will be developed.
+Thus stay,)

 ## Stacks
 Everything except bundler is developed in basic ` JavaScript`.